j4s0n-c/trowaSoft-VCV/README.md

 ![multiScope](https://github.com/j4s0n-c/trowaSoft-VCV/blob/master/screenshots/multiScope.png?raw=true "multiScope")

 **multiScope** is a visual effects scope, with lissajous mode, that allows three (3) waveforms to be drawn on the same screen/canvas. (code based on [JW Modules FullScope](https://github.com/jeremywen) and [Fundamental Scope](https://github.com/VCVRack/Fundamental))

-**v1.0**: Windows, Linux, and **Mac** all have the latest scope now.
-For previous versions (<1.0), the Mac version was stuck on the original scope due to crashes and no time for debugging.

 + **CV Inputs per Channel**:
     + **X** - X-value (horizontal component).